The Intrinsic Riemannian Proximal Gradient Method for Convex Optimization: Proximal Gradient Inequalities

 \section{Proximal Gradient Inequalities}

-This section provides some proximal gradient inequalities that generalize the fundamental prox-grad inequality presented in \cite[Theorem~10.17]{Beck:2017:1} to Riemannian manifolds.
-We note that, contrary to the Euclidean setting, these are not suitable to establish a convergence rate for the Riemannian proximal gradient method on Hadamard manifolds, and we will show this at the end of this section.
+This section provides some proximal gradient inequalities that generalize the fundamental prox-grad inequality presented in~\cite[Theorem~10.17]{Beck:2017:1} to Riemannian manifolds.
+We discuss that, contrary to the Euclidean setting, these can be used to establish a convergence rate for the special cases of Riemannian proximal point and Riemannian gradient descent algorithms, but not for the Riemannian proximal gradient method on Hadamard manifolds.
+We consider these results interesting in their own right, but moved the proofs to \cref{appendix}.

 None of the following statements require the function $g$ to be geodesically convex.
 Only the function $h$ is required to be geodesically convex.
-We also note that, in the following theorem, $\cM$ can be \emph{any} uniquely geodesic Riemannian manifold, not necessarily a Hadamard manifold. \begin{theorem} Assume \crefrange{assumption:assumptions:bounded-sectional-curvature}{assumption:assumptions:nonempty-optimal-set} of \cref{assumption:assumptions} hold and let $\cM$ be a uniquely geodesic Riemannian manifold with sectional curvatures bounded above by $\kmax \in \bbR$.
+However, assuming convexity of $g$ would not mitigate the shortcomings of the inequalities.
+We also note that, in the following theorem, $\cM$ can be \emph{any} uniquely geodesic Riemannian manifold of bounded sectional curvature. \begin{theorem} Let $\cM$ be a uniquely geodesic Riemannian manifold, and suppose \crefrange{assumption:assumptions:bounded-sectional-curvature}{assumption:assumptions:nonempty-optimal-set} of \cref{assumption:assumptions} hold.
 Let $\lambda > 0$, $p \in \cM$, and $q \in \interior(\dom(g))$ be such that

 Then

 and

 where $\glinear(p, q)$ is defined as